 One of the attractions of taking a Scottish Omnibuses tour was the all-inclusive prices.
 In 1950, for a fare of £12.00, passengers could join the five-day Glencoe, Loch Maree and North West Highlands tour.

-Along the way, they would enjoy a 3-course lunch and afternoon tea daily, plus dinner bed and breakfast for four nights.
-As now, only the best hotels were selected to accommodate the tour passengers.
+Along the way, they would enjoy a 3-course lunch and afternoon tea daily, plus dinner, bed and breakfast for four nights.
+Like today, only the best hotels are selected to accommodate the tour passengers.

 Scotland Tour packages from London expanded

-The new coaches were used to expand the London to Edinburgh sightseeing service with new 3 and 4 day itineraries being introduced.
+The new coaches were used to expand the London-to-Edinburgh sightseeing service, with new 3- and 4-day itineraries introduced.
 These could be enjoyed as a round-trip in either direction or combined with free time in Edinburgh or a tour of Scotland.

-The increase in air travel made Scotland an attractive holiday destination for overseas visitors, to service these customers a new booking office was opened in Regent Street, London.
+The increase in air travel made Scotland an attractive holiday destination for overseas visitors, and to service these customers, a new booking office was opened in Regent Street, London.

 Scottish Tours

 In the early 1980s, the Thatcher Government announced that the Scottish Bus Group, as the organisation was now known, would be privatised.
-In preparation, the operation of the extended tours programme was moved to a new company called Scottish Citylink Coaches, who marked the tours under the brand name "Clansman Monarch".
+In preparation, the operation of the extended tours programme was transferred to a new company, Scottish Citylink Coaches, which rebranded the tours as "Clansman Monarch".
 This continued for several years, through various owners, until it was closed down in 2003.

 Discover the best Scotland has to offer with Scottish Tours